A ResourceSmart School

 The Junior Landcare Program is delivered across the school and is actively involved in maintaining and enhancing the biodiversity around the school.
 Indigenous plants, maintaining and monitoring the frog bog and learning about our unique flora and fauna are current projects.

 Long-Term Environmental Monitoring

 A tributary of Deep Creek runs along one border of the school.
-Jenny Waugh, a retired science teacher and trained Waterwatch Monitor works with the school to assess the creek.
+As part of our Science Program senior students work with our Science teacher to assess the creek.

 The program was started with the support of the Landcare group and the grade 5 and 6 students have been testing the water in the creek as part of the Waterwatch program for nearly 9 years.

 Water Watch also teaches students many scientific skills such as the accurate use and reading of scientific equipment, recording of scientific data and interpreting results.